noneback/noneback/README.md

 -  ~~Currtently learning database and distributed system~~  Code is tedious, I want to play guitar.

-- Prefer to do some citywalk rather than sitting in front of a screen day and night.
+- Prefer to get some fresh air rather than sitting in front of a screen day and night.

 - ~~Try hard to become an infra~~  Try hard to make life interesting.